-In 2014 the City of Belfast established an Energy Committee made up of 2 city councilors, private citizens and the City Planner.
+In 2014, the City of Belfast established an Energy Committee made up of 2 city councilors, private citizens and the City Planner.
 The Committee focused on finding ways to reduce fossil fuel use to save money and reduce carbon footprint.

-Since 2014 the city and the committee have overseen three solar projects, upgraded all municipal lighting to LED, conducted energy audits and improvements to to city buildings and facilities.
+Since 2014, the city and the committee have overseen three solar projects, upgraded all municipal lighting to LED, conducted energy audits and made improvements to to city buildings and facilities.

 In 2018, when the 5,000-panel solar farm on Crocker Road went online, the combined solar farms generate enough electricity to offset 90% of municipal electricity costs.

 In 2020, the city completed two shoreland stabilization projects to mitigate significant coastal erosion, one in Belfast City Park, and the second on the east side of the Armistice Bridge.